nfsi-canada/OBStools/docs/atacr.rst

 +++++++++++++++++++++++++++

-Now we need to download the earthquake data, for which we wish to clean the vertical component using the transfer functions calculated.
+Now we need to download the earthquake data, for which we wish to clean the vertical component using the transfer functions just calculated.
-This script ``atacr_download_event.py`` is very similar to ``atacr_download_data.py``, with the addition of Event and Geometry Settings.
+This script ``atacr_download_event.py`` is very similar to ``atacr_download_data.py``, with the addition of the Event and Geometry Settings.

 .. warning::

-    Be careful with the Frequency Settings, as these values need to be exactly the same as those used in ``atacr_download_data.py`` but won't be checked against.
+    Be careful with the Frequency Settings, as these values need to be exactly the same as those used in ``atacr_download_data.py``, but won't be checked against.

 To download the seismograms that recorded the March 9, 2012, magnitude 6.6